18. Glacier and Snowstorm

 This means the mud on the bottom may be too soft to hold the anchor, but there seems to be hard mud underneath.
 The anchor penetrates the layer of soft mud and reaches the hard mud, but that mud is too hard for the anchor to bite into.

-Finally, it's time for a Fisherman anchor with excellent holding performance; now is the moment to use the Paul Luke 40-pound anchor I purchased in San Francisco for the severe anchoring conditions in the Patagonian archipelago.
+Finally, it is time for a Fisherman anchor, known for its excellent holding performance.
+Now is the moment to use the Paul Luke 40‑pound model I purchased in San Francisco for the severe anchoring conditions of the Patagonian Archipelago.

 I connect 50 meters of rope to the anchor and drop it into the water.
 As expected, the anchor does not slip at all, even when pulled using the engine.
 It has dug firmly into the seafloor.
 I am no longer afraid that Aomi will be blown away.
 I can sleep well tonight.

 This incident reminds me how difficult anchoring can be.
-Is it possible to anchor off Cape Horn and leave Aomi behind while rowing a small dinghy in a stormy sea with average force six winds?
-If I don't anchor perfectly, she will be swept away unmanned.
+Is it possible to anchor off Cape Horn and leave Aomi behind while rowing a small dinghy in a stormy sea with average force 6 winds?
+If I do not anchor perfectly, she will be swept away unmanned.

 —I am planning to land alone at Cape Horn, one of the most treacherous places.